-Sometimes it’s good to have a scrupulous consultant analyse your screenplay as they can not only pickup story issues, but also grammatical errors and formatting mistakes; things that could easily make producers stop reading your screenplay.
+Sometimes it’s good to have a scrupulous consultant analyse your screenplay as they can not only pick up story issues, but also grammatical errors and formatting mistakes; things that could easily make producers stop reading your script.

-“Insanity is doing the same thing over and over again and expecting different results” – Einstein.
-If you’re not getting anywhere in competitions or gaining any traction with producer and companies, it might be time to see why…
+“Insanity is doing the same thing over and over again and expecting different results” – Albert Einstein.
+If you’re not getting anywhere in screenwriting competitions or gaining any traction with producers and prodcution companies, it might be time to see why…

 All submissions must be written in English.